Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - In contrast with penetration testing there is no exploitation of weaknesses

-- Other vulnerability scans include `Nexpose`-developed by  Rapid7, fully integerted with metasploit, and can be deployed with cloud,
+- Other vulnerability scans include `Nexpose`-developed by  Rapid7, fully integerted with metasploit, and can be deployed with cloud, and **openVAS**